ariakit/ariakit/.changeset/93318-tooltip-as-visual-only-2.md

 ---
-"@ariakit/react-core": minor
+"@ariakit/react-core": patch
-"@ariakit/react": minor
+"@ariakit/react": patch
 ---

-Tooltips no longer use `aria-describedby`

-[Tooltip](https://ariakit.org/components/tooltip) no longer uses the `aria-describedby` attribute to associate the tooltip content with the anchor.
-This change prevents screen readers from announcing the tooltip content twice when the anchor element already carries the same label.
+Tooltips no longer use `aria-describedby` to associate the tooltip content with the anchor.